R60D/MassTemplater/README.md

 # MultiTemplater
-A tool that creates a callable array of point_template locations in the form of a logic_relay (for source hammer editor)
+A tool that creates a callable array of point_template locations inside the point_template output operators (for source hammer editor)